-FlexNet Manager Suite relies on software inventory collected from the computers in your computing estate to calculate what licenses are required.
+FlexNet Manager Suite relies on software and hardware inventory collected from the computers in your computing estate to calculate what licenses are required.
 While the system includes a full inventory-gathering capacity, it also allows you to import inventory collected by other tools you may already have.

 As well, the system uses a considerable amount of business-related data, including organizational structure, and records of purchases, to correctly track your existing license entitlements.
 This business data can also be imported from other sources in your enterprise.
+However, business-related data is not the subject of this document: instead, see Using FlexNet Business Adapters, which covers both the creation of business adapters and import of data through them.